GoogleCloudPlatform/professional-services/examples/cryptorealtime/README.md

 # CryptoRealTime

-## An Google Cloud Dataflow/Cloud Bigtable Websockets example
+## A Google Cloud Dataflow/Cloud Bigtable Websockets example

 The last year has been like a rollercoaster for the cryptocurrency market.
 At the end of 2017, the Bitcoin (BTC) almost reached $20,000 USD to fall below $4,000 USD a few months later.
 What if there is a pattern in the high volatility of the cryptocurrencies market?
 If so, what if we can learn from it and get an edge on future trends?
 Is there a way to observe all exchanges in the real-time and visualize it on a single chart?